Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/properties.rst

 It allows you to switch the direction of the selected bones (i.e. their root will become their tip, and vice versa).

-*Switching the direction of a bone will generally break the chain(s) it belongs to*.
+Switching the direction of a bone will generally break the chain(s) it belongs to.
 However, if you switch a whole (part of a) chain, the switched bones will still be parented/connected, but in "reversed order".
-See the *Switching example*.
+See the Fig. Switching example.

 .. list-table::
    Switching example.